Kalaith/nightmare_shift/README.md

 ## 🎮 **Ready to Drive?**

 *The city's dark streets await.
 Your shift starts now.*
 *Remember: The rules exist for a reason.
 Breaking them... has consequences.*

 **Can you survive until dawn?**

+## License

+This project is licensed under the MIT License - see the individual component README files for details.

+Part of the WebHatchery game collection.